-This KIC approach to building systemic impact should be aligned with and contribute to Horizon Europe impact pathways approach as well as the EIT Impact Framework6 KPIs.
+This KIC approach to building systemic impact should be aligned with and contribute to Horizon Europe impact pathway approach as well as the EIT Impact Framework KPIs.

-2.2.2 People & Talent
+2.2.4 People, Talent and Start-ups

-Whether innovation projects, entrepreneurial education courses or business creation, acceleration and coaching, a KIC puts people at the centre of all its activities.
-It provides talented individuals with the opportunity to start a company, design a product, launch a service, get a new degree, and advance their careers.
-It enables them to move - across national borders for new jobs, studies or tasks, or across the boundaries between industrial sectors or academic disciplines.
+Whether innovation projects, entrepreneurial education courses or business creation, acceleration and coaching, a KIC puts talent at the centre of all its activities.
+It provides talented individuals with the opportunity to start a company, design a product, attract investment, launch a service, get a new degree or develop new skills, and advance their careers.
+It enables them to move - across national borders for new jobs, studies or training, or across the boundaries between industrial sectors or academic disciplines.
 Providing these opportunities is important; it should be reflected in the KIC's management model, its long-term strategy, its drive for excellence, and its portfolio of activities.

-2.2.3 Partnership
+2.2.5 Partnership

 The KIC is an integrated partnership, more specifically an 'Institutionalised European Partnership' under Horizon Europe.
 It operates within the EIT Community that brings together businesses (including SMEs), educational institutions, research organisations, and other innovation stakeholders such as public authorities and NGOs.
-From this core stems a network that enables national and cross-border collaboration, and offers the benefits of regional ecosystems, partners' facilities, factories, and classrooms for joint programmes and projects.
+From this core stems a network that enables national and cross-border EU collaboration, and offers the benefits of regional ecosystems, partners' facilities, factories, and classrooms for joint programmes and projects.

-A KIC should be a diverse and dynamic partnership.
-The partnership is an essential feature of the KIC and it must bring together players from across the knowledge triangle in a balanced and collaborative manner.
-This diversity of partners is also essential as no two companies, universities or research institutes are the same and people within these companies, higher education or research institutions are also unique in terms of their skills, gender, culture, age, experience, etc.
+A KIC should be a diverse and dynamic partnership with a high innovation potential.
+The partnership is an essential feature of the KIC, and it must bring together players from across the knowledge triangle and across Europe and beyond.
+Partners should represent a broad range of Member States, including a diverse geographical spread, connecting in a balanced and collaborative manner.
+This diversity of partners is also essential as no two companies, universities or research institutes are the same and innovators within these companies, higher education or research institutions are also unique in terms of their skills, gender, culture, age, experience, etc.

 A KIC should be an autonomous, open and transparent partnership.
 The partnership is responsible for setting up its internal organisation and agreements.
-It must embrace a strong growth strategy and ensure full openness to new partners by raising awareness among stakeholders and enabling their participation, and by setting out transparent criteria for external organisations to join the partnership during the KIC's lifetime.
+It must embrace an open and transparent partnership growth strategy by raising awareness among stakeholders and enabling their participation, setting out transparent criteria for external organisations to join the partnership during the KIC's lifetime.
 Therefore, the KIC shall make available the partner entry and exit criteria, the application process for becoming a KIC partner and the redress procedure on its website.
-Moreover, calls for innovation activities and start-ups should as a rule be fully open, in order to attract the best talents and ideas with the highest innovation potential.
+Moreover, calls for innovation activities and start-ups should as a rule ensure high degree of openness, in order to attract the best talents and ideas with the highest innovation potential.

-6 Decision 7/2021 of the Governing Board of the EIT of 7 May 2021 on the EIT Key Performance Indicators (EIT KPIs)
+Decision 8/2022 of the Governing Board of the EIT of 25 March 2022 on the EIT Key Performance Indicators (EIT KPIs)

 The size of the partnership may vary during the KIC's lifetime, but is expected to increase rapidly after the start-up year.
-The initial consortium of partners that applies for this Call for Proposals has a crucial role in defining the core strategic elements of the KIC, successfully setting up its legal and operational readiness, developing the EIT identity, and starting to implement the KIC's first activities.
-To define this together with the initial partners, a KIC receives EIT support during the first year through a Start-Up Grant Agreement.
-As the volume and scope of activities grow in the following years, a KIC should then bring in new partners, provided they add value to the partnership, based on excellence and innovation relevance.
+The initial consortium of partners that applies for this Call for Proposals has a crucial role in defining the core strategic elements of the KIC, successfully setting up its legal and the operational readiness, developing the EIT identity, and starting to implement the KIC's first activities.
+To define this together with the initial partners, a KIC receives EIT support during the first year through a Start-up Grant Agreement.
+As the volume and scope of activities grow in the following years, a KIC should then bring in new partners, provided they offer further value to the KIC.
+These new partners can join the KIC based on excellence and innovation relevance.